Toptal: History

-Toptal had more than $1 million in revenue by the time Beneschott graduated from Princeton.
+Toptal had more than $1 million in revenue when Beneschott graduated from Princeton.
 The co-founders moved to Budapest, Hungary to access software developers with fewer employment options than in the United States.

 Talent search and growth

 The firm developed personality, language, and skills testing to remotely screen engineering candidates, and accepted the top 3% of several thousand monthly applicants.